Dana Simpson: Ozy and Millie

 The webcomic Ozy and Millie, Simpson's first published comic strip (published under D.C.
 Simpson), began running regularly in 1998 while she was attending Washington State University as a graduate student.
 The strip centered on Ozy (an Arctic fox) and Millie (a red fox) as they and their friends dealt with everyday elementary school issues and more surreal situations.
 For her work on Ozy and Millie, Simpson was a finalist for the 1998 Scripps-Howard Foundation Charles M. Schulz College Cartoonist Award.
 The comic went on to win the 1999 College Media Advisers award for Best Strip Cartoon and the 2002 Web Cartoonists' Choice Awards for Best Anthropomorphic Comic.
 It also won the Ursa Major Award for both "Best Anthropomorphic Other Work" for 2002 and for "Best Anthropomorphic Comic Strip" for 2006 and 2007.
 Simpson continued the strip for ten years while attempting to seek syndication for the title, but could not secure any deal.
-The final regular strip was published on December 23, 2008.
+She cancelled the web comic in 2008 and the final strip was published on December 23, 2008.